uoft-lgcu/lgcu.ca/health.md

 Due to COVID-19, however, travel advisories and insurance coverage can change quickly.
 For this reason, we are **strongly recommending** that you verify your coverage before travelling outside of Canada.
 Check with the [Green Shield COVID-19 FAQ](https://support.greenshield.ca/SupportCentre/GreenShield/Home/DocumentsByTopic/region_coronavirus), as well as the Government of Canada [official travel advisories](https://travel.gc.ca/travelling/advisories) and [COVID-19 travel restrictions and advice](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/latest-travel-health-advice.html) for up-to-date information.

+#### HCSA details:

+{::comment}
+Add information on claiming the premium (reminder not to do so until after the expenses have been incurred, and after you've submitted to the reimbursement fund if it's a family enrollment).
+What kinds of expenses can be covered by HCSA.
+Being able to set up automatic taking from the HCSA for uncovered expenses on the website (and the risks thereof).
+{:/comment}

 #### Claiming the premium:
 Those who do not have medical expenses can currently still access their HCSA by submitting the cost of your GSU health care premium (listed among your fees on ROSI/Acorn) as a health expense to be reimbursed.
 The HCSA will not cover the full cost, but you may as well access the money since this is possible.